• Home

 In the Cy-Hawk Dual Meet Classic - Iowa State upends Iowa, 20-14 and snapped a 20 match win streak by the Haweyes.
 The host Cyclones won six bouts in the action-packed dual before over 10, 000 fans at the Hilton Coliseum in Ames.
 IA

-- A look at the TOP 25 NCAA WRESTLERS at the Mid-Season mark -
+- A look at the TOP 25 NCAA WRESTLERS -

 2. Jesse Mendez (Crown Point, IN) - Ohio State (141)